Reference Date: 05-August-2013

 FOOD SECURITY SNAPSHOT

-High and increasing food prices observed in conflict-affected areas in eastern and southern DRC, while prices in western parts are stable
+High food prices observed in conflict-affected areas in eastern and southern DRC, while prices in western parts are stable

 Civil insecurity continues to hamper food access in conflict-affected areas

 Average rainfall benefit planting of main season crops; the just concluded harvest of the second season maize crop results in mixed performance

 In the northern provinces of Equateur and Oriental, the planting of the main season maize crops, to be harvested from October, has been completed under average rainfall conditions.
 Planting of the rice crop, for harvested from November, is nearing completion.

 The harvest of the second season maize crops was completed between May and July.
 Satellite based analysis indicate that good rains benefited crops in northern and southern regions while poor rains may have affected crops in central provinces of Bandundu, Kasai Occidental and Kasai Oriental.